mcneel/developer.rhino3d.com/_guide_topics/yak/the-package-manifest.md

 ### URL

 A webpage for the package.
-This can be any URL that may be used by customer for contact information, forums, tutorials or any other information about the plugin.
+This can be any URL i.e. author contact info, forums, tutorials or any other information about the plugin.

 <!-- NOTE: I'm thinking that, where this is a github repository, there is the possibility to build direct from HEAD. -->